unnoun9/fyp-tp/Notes/Getting to know Lean.md

 #eval String.append "Hello" (String.append "world")
 ```

-the first line works without parentheses because `"Hello, "` and `"Lean!"` are both string values being passed directly to `String.append` as two arguments. so it’s just `String.append str1 str2`.
+The first line works without parentheses because `"Hello, "` and `"Lean!"` are both string values being passed directly to `String.append` as two arguments, so it's just `String.append str1 str2`.

-the second line uses parentheses because it's nesting one `String.append` inside another. `String.append "oak" "tree"` runs first and returns `"oaktree"`, which then becomes the second argument for `String.append "great" ___`.
+The second line uses parentheses because it's nesting one `String.append` inside another. `String.append "oak" "tree"` runs first and returns `"oaktree"`, which then becomes the second argument for `String.append "great" ___`.

-so:
+So:
 `String.append "great" (String.append "oak" "tree")`
 means: `"great" ++ "oak" ++ "tree"`

-the third line doesn't work because `"Hello"` and `"world"` are not separated by a comma or space, it just glues them together with no space. if the goal is to get `"Hello world"` (with space), need to include a space string.
+The third line doesn't work because `"Hello"` and `"world"` are not separated by a comma or space, it just glues them together with no space.
+If the goal is to get `"Hello world"` (with space), need to include a space string.

-this works:
+This works:
 ```lean
 #eval String.append "Hello " "world"
 ```

-or with nesting, do this:
+Or with nesting, do this:
 ```lean
 #eval String.append "Hello" (String.append " " "world")
 ```

-this builds `"Hello" ++ " " ++ "world"`
+This builds `"Hello" ++ " " ++ "world"`
 and gives the expected output: `"Hello world"`

-sooo, it's not about number of arguments, it's about *when* parentheses are needed
+So, it's not about the number of arguments, it's about *when* parentheses are needed.

-lean uses function application by space, so this:
+Lean uses function application by space, so this:

 ```lean
 String.append "Hello, " "Lean!"